 Gerry Perrin, Phipps Tenant Association Co-President, was “born and raised” in the Outdoor Nursery, and he has historic photographs to show for it.
 Photo by JFA Associates.

-This photo of the Sewing Club, taken in the late 1930s, shows the two Reform Era playground buildings that survive today.
-At left is the open pavilion, at right the “playhouse” that contains girls’ and boys’ rest rooms.
+This photo of the Sewing Club from the late 1930s shows the two Reform Era playground buildings that survive today.
+At left is the open pavilion, at right the “playhouse” containing girls’ and boys’ rest rooms.
 Courtesy of Gerry Perrin.

 Seen through the fence today, the venerable pavilion and playhouse/rest rooms call out to be saved and re-used within a community park.
 Courtesy of Cautley Garden.

-As if a decoy meant to divert attention from their plan to eliminate the historic Outdoor Nursery, architects for the proposed housing development are pleading to “save” the experimental, 1931 “Aluminaire House,” by installing it like a sculpture on the corner with apartments looming around it.
-In truth, there is no need nor precedent to import an utterly dissimilar building, one that the LPC has not designated, into a historic district that it has.
+As if a decoy meant to divert attention from their plan to eliminate the historic Outdoor Nursery, architects of the proposed housing development asked the LPC to “save” the experimental 1931 “Aluminaire House,” by installing it like a sculpture on the corner with apartments looming around it.
+This development plan drew the opposition of In truth, there is no need nor precedent to import an utterly dissimilar building, one that the LPC has not designated, into a historic district that it has.
 Illustration from the architects, Campani and Schwarting.